-- To learn how to ask us to pay you back, see Chapter 7. - If you need help getting a prescription filled, you can contact Member Services or your care coordinator.
+- To learn how to ask us to pay you back, refer to Chapter 7, Section A, page 128. - If you need help getting a prescription filled, you can contact Member Services or your care coordinator.

 A3.
 What to do if you change to a different network pharmacy